forcedotcom/sfdx-scanner/docs/_articles/en/v3.x/faq.md

 A: Currently, you can only add custom rules for PMD.

 * Ruleset files, and category files defining only XPath-based rules, are referenced as standalone XML files.
 * Java-based rules must be bundled into a JAR.
-The JAR/XML can then be added to the rule registry with the `scanner:rule:add` command.
+The JAR/XML can then be added to the rule registry with the `scanner rule add` command.

 If the language isn’t already supported, create an issue on our [Github repo](https://github.com/forcedotcom/sfdx-scanner).